 (a) Establishment of Deferment.
 A member who seeks to defer compliance with either component of the BSCR must file a BSCR deferment request form.
 Staff will review and confirm eligibility within 10 days of receipt of the request.
 If granted, the deferment will remain in effect until the member is no longer eligible.

-(b) Active military duty.
-If active military duty is cited as the basis for deferral, the member shall not engage in the delivery of legal services within the State of Florida or give advice on matters of Florida law except as required by the member’s military duties.
+(1) Active Military Service.
+If active military duty is cited as the basis for deferral, the member must not engage in the delivery of legal services within Florida or give advice on matters of Florida law except as required by the member’s military duties.

-(c) Governmental service.
-If governmental service is cited as the basis for deferral, the member shall not engage in the delivery of legal services within the state of Florida or give advice on matters of Florida law except as required by the member’s governmental duties.
+(2) Government Service.
+If governmental service is cited as the basis for deferral, the member must not engage in the delivery of legal services within Florida or give advice on matters of Florida law except as required by the member’s governmental duties.

-(d) Undue hardship.
-If undue hardship is cited as the basis for deferral, the member must establish to the satisfaction of the BLSE special circumstances unique to that member which constitute undue hardship.
-Such member shall report, in the form prescribed, such special circumstances constituting undue hardship.
-Upon receipt of a timely-filed report the BLSE shall review the special circumstances unique to the member and determine whether they constitute undue hardship, thereby permitting said member to defer compliance from BSCR for the applicable period.
-If the BLSE determines no undue hardship exists, the member may request a 6-month extension for compliance.
+(3) Undue Hardship.
+If undue hardship is cited as the basis for deferral, the member must establish and report special circumstances which constitute undue hardship.
+On receipt of a timely-filed report staff will review the special circumstances and determine whether an undue hardship exists.
+If granted, the member may defer compliance from the BSCR for the applicable period.
+If denied, the member may request a 6-month extension for compliance.

 (a) Determination of noncompliance.
-Noncompliance shall include, but not be limited to, failure to complete the BSCR, failure to establish eligibility for deferral, failure to request an extension for compliance, and failure to establish an exemption.
+Noncompliance will include, but not be limited to, failure to complete the BSCR, failure to establish eligibility for deferral, failure to request an extension for compliance, or failure to establish an exemption.